 While Lunar Orbiter photographs provided decent local as well as wider views of lunar regions for context, they weren’t good enough by themselves for getting lander-scale imagery that would ensure safe touchdowns for future astronauts.
 For that in particular, NASA had already launched the Ranger series of spacecraft in the prior years.
 These would intentionally smash into the Moon.

-The resolution of images the Rangers could capture was be 100 to 1,000 times higher than any other method at the time.
-It is only now that NASA’s Lunar Reconnaissance Orbiter can image areas at a best resolution of 0.5 m/pixel from orbit.
-ISRO’s newly put lunar orbiter, Chandrayaan 2, can do a best of 0.3 m/pixel.
+Each Ranger spacecraft was equipped with a TV camera setup to send images to Earth in near real time while descending towards the Moon.
+The resolution of images the Rangers could ultimately capture before impact was at least 10 times better than possible from orbit at the time.
+It’s only now that NASA’s Lunar Reconnaissance Orbiter can image areas at a best resolution of 0.5 meters/pixel while India’s Chandrayaan 2 orbiter can do a best of 0.25 meters/pixel.

-The Ranger 8 and 9 missions all but confirmed that the Moon is riddled with craters.
-In all, the Ranger missions sent over 15,000 high-resolution photographs to Earth.
-It is from this data that NASA selected safe landing regions for the Apollo missions.
-The robotic Ranger missions were thus critical for NASA to safely land humans on the Moon in 1969.
+The Ranger 8 and 9 missions all but confirmed the same trait—that the Moon is riddled with craters.
+The more than 15,000 high-resolution photographs sent to Earth by the Ranger missions thus provided great complementary data to the Lunar Orbiters and helped NASA select safe landing regions for the Apollo missions.
+The NASA Ranger missions were thus literally and figuratively a smashing success.